The Youth Work Certificate is the first interdisciplinary program for the study of the principles of youth work in the United States.

 ED POL 113: The Milwaukee Community – 3 credits U

 ED POL 411: Conflict & Change – 3 credits U

 ED POL 460: The Chicano Experience – 3 credits U

 ED POL 531: Alternative Schools – 3 credits U/G

 ED POL 533: Educating Black Males-Theories, Methods and Strategies – 3 credits U

-ED POL 535: Educating at Risk Students – 3 credits U/G
+ED POL 535: Educating Students Placed At Risk – 3 credits U/G

 ED POL 560: Education & Hispanics – 3 credits U/G

 ED PSY 330: Introduction to Learning & Development – 3 credits U

 SOCIOL 260: The Family & Intimate Relationships – 3 credits U